RobotLearning/traj-gen-and-tracking/README.md

 Humanoids TODO list:

-- Run results for 0.5 sec traj with 5 different goal points
+- Compare gILC with mILC with bILC and only feedback-based ILC Run results for 0.5 sec traj averaged over 10 different goal points/init cond.
+- Check RDMP and formulate rhythmic DMP approach for striking
+- Plot some dmps in Cart space and include in paper.

 - Correct initial conditions of zero-phase filtering.
-- Compare different mILC with aILC, bILC and only feedback-based ILC (current iteration)
 - Analyze the index problem for dmp trajectories.
 Why +1?
 - Can we run traj again after f and st without problems?
 - Why does task servo feedback blow up in Robot computer?